ClickCease

 Damages and Liability Issues

-If you have been injured in a dog attack, you may be looking at a number of damages including medical expenses, hospitalization costs, expenses relating to surgery (including plastic surgery), rehabilitative treatment, and psychological counseling.
-If you have been injured you can seek compensation for all these damages as well as for pain and suffering and emotional distress.
+Suppose you have been injured in a dog attack.
+In that case, you may be looking at a number of damages, including medical expenses, hospitalization costs, expenses relating to surgery (including plastic surgery), rehabilitative treatment, and psychological counseling.
+If you have been injured you can seek compensation for all these damages, pain, suffering, and emotional distress.

-Dog bite claims are often covered by homeowners’ insurance and renters’ insurance plans.
+Renters’ and homeowners’ insurance plans frequently cover dog bite claims.
 However, it may not be easy or simple to recover this compensation.
-You need an experienced California dog bite lawyer on your side who will fight for your rights and help ensure that you receive maximum compensation for your losses.
+You need an experienced California dog bite lawyer who will fight for your rights and help ensure that you receive maximum compensation for your losses.

 Source: https://www.seattletimes.com/seattle-news/study-dog-bite-insurance-claim-costs-reached-13-7m-last-year/